Dissident SABMiller shareholder Aberdeen disappointed with vote

-LONDON Aberdeen Asset Management (ADN.L), an SABMiller SAB.L shareholder that opposed the brewer's takeover by Anheuser Busch InBev (ABI.BR), said it was "obviously disappointed by not surprised by" the resounding approval shareholders of SABMiller gave the deal.
+LONDON, Sept 28 Aberdeen Asset Management , an SABMiller shareholder that opposed the brewer's takeover by Anheuser Busch InBev, said it was "obviously disappointed by not surprised by" the resounding approval shareholders of SABMiller gave the deal.

 SAB shareholders overwhelmingly approved the 79 billion pound ($102.8 billion) takeover on Wednesday.